inspired/cisco_ios/README.txt

 ip dhcp conflict logging
 --

-6. For DHCP utilization logging on your devices, do this for each pool -- utilization mark high 80 log
+6. (OPTIONAL) For DHCP utilization logging on your devices, do this for each pool -- utilization mark high 80 log
+--

+7. (OPTIONAL) Nexus ACL logging
+--
+logging level acllog 6
+acllog match-log-level 6
+logging logfile messages 6
 --

 ++ TODO